ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
 Add an option per company on accounting settings to force reconciliation on company currency (more info on tooltip/help of that setting)
 #.
-Improove partner ledger usability (tree view, not report)
+Hide some optional fields in Partner Ledger tree view to improve usability (tree view, not report).
 #.
 Make subtotal included / excluded optional and not related to tax b2b/b2c
 #.
 Add reconciliations menu on accounting (only with debug mode)
 #.
-Add on journal items availability to search and group by analytic distribution
+Add on journal items availability to search by analytic distribution
 #.
 By default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
 It also choose the salesperson when creating invoices from stock.picking
 #.
 Make origin always visible on invoices.
 We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
 #.
 Adds possibility of filtering and grouping by company on invoices.
 #.
-Add delete number in cancelled customer invoices
+Add button "Delete Number" in cancelled customer invoices
 #.
 Add a payment method description on payment tree view to be extende (For eg. by checks and withholdings) to show more info on tree view
 #.
 Add options on accounts to require analytic distribution on journal entries posting
 #.
-Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
-#.
 Create a "Bank and Cash menu" to grop submenus of future modules as checks and others.
 Also creates an specific submenu for internal transfers.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
-#.
-On accounts only allow to choose account groups without children groups (last group on the hierarchy).
 #.
 Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
 #.
 Add maturity date on manual journal entries
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings